-- we reviewed the activity of all the entities included in the scope of consolidation and the report on the principal risks; - we assessed the appropriateness of the Procedures in terms of their relevance, completeness, reliability, neutrality and understandability, taking industry best practices into consideration as applicable; - we verified that the Statement covers each category of information required under Article L. 225-102-1 III of the French Commercial Code relating to social and environmental issues and includes, where applicable, an explanation of the reasons for the absence of information required under paragraph 2 of Article L. 225-102-1 III of said Code; - we verified that the Statement includes the information required by Article R. 225-105 II of said Code, where such information is relevant to the principal risks; - we verified that the Statement presents the business model and a description of the principal risks related to the activity of all the entities included in the scope of consolidation, including, where relevant and proportionate, the risks generated by its business relations, products or services, as well as the policies, actions and outcomes including key performance indicators related to the principal risks; - we consulted documentary sources and conducted interviews in order to: - assess the selection and validation process for the principal risks as well as the consistency of the outcomes, including the key performance indicators applied, with regard to the principal risks and policies presented, and - corroborate the qualitative information (actions and outcomes) that we considered to be the most important, as presented in Appendix 1.
-Our work was carried out at the level of the consolidating entity; - we verified that the Statement covers the consolidated scope, i.e. all entities within the scope of consolidation in accordance with Article L. 233-16 of said Code; - we reviewed the internal control and risk management procedures implemented by the entity and assessed the collection procedures that are intended to ensure the completeness and consistency of the Information; - for the key performance indicators and other quantitative results that we considered most important, as presented in Appendix 1, we implemented: - analytical procedures involving verification of the proper consolidation of the data collected as well as the consistency of changes in said data;
+- we reviewed the activities of the entity and all entities within the scope of consolidation, as well as the presentation of the principal risks; - we assessed the appropriateness of the Procedures in terms of their relevance, completeness, reliability, neutrality and understandability, taking industry best practices into consideration as applicable;

-- detailed checks by means of sample tests or other methods of selection, in which we verified the correct application of the definitions and procedures and compared the data provided with the supporting documentation.
-This verification work was carried out on a selection of contributing entities and covers between 14.24% and 19.33% of the consolidated data selected for these tests; - we assessed the consistency the Statement as a whole in light of our knowledge of all the entities included in the scope of consolidation.
+- we verified that the Statement covers each category of information required under Article L. 225-102-1 III of the French Commercial Code relating to social and environmental issues and includes, where applicable, an explanation of the reasons for the absence of information required under paragraph 2 of Article L. 225-102-1 III of said Code; - we verified that the Statement includes the information required by Article R. 225-105 II of said Code, where such information is relevant to the principal risks; - we verified that the Statement presents the business model and a description of the principal risks related to the activity of all the entities included in the scope of consolidation, including, where relevant and proportionate, the risks generated by its business relations, products or services, as well as the policies, actions and outcomes including key performance indicators related to the principal risks; - where applicable, we verified that the Statement includes a clear and reasoned explanation of the reasons for the absence of a policy on one or more of these risks in accordance with Section I of Article R. 225-105 of the French Commercial Code; - we consulted documentary sources and conducted interviews in order to: - assess the selection and validation process for the principal risks as well as the consistency of the outcomes, including the key performance indicators applied, with regard to the principal risks and policies presented, and - corroborate the qualitative information (actions and outcomes) that we considered to be the most important, as presented in Appendix 1. - we verified that the Statement covers the consolidated scope, i.e. all entities within the scope of consolidation in accordance with Article L. 233-16 of the French Commercial Code; - we obtained an understanding of internal control and risk management procedures the entity has put in place and we assessed the data collection process aimed at ensuring the completeness and fair presentation of the Information; - for the key performance indicators and other quantitative results that we considered most important, as presented in Appendix 1, we implemented: - analytical procedures involving verification of the proper consolidation of the data collected as well as the consistency of changes in said data: - detailed checks by means of sample tests or other methods of selection, in which we verified the correct application of the definitions and procedures and compared the data provided with the supporting documentation.
+This verification work was carried out on a selection of contributing entities and covers between 16.3% and 27.8% of the consolidated data selected for these tests; - we assessed the consistency the Statement as a whole in light of our knowledge of all the entities included in the scope of consolidation.